slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ## On control
 <!--
 > *"They say Trump is out of control, but he’s not.
 He’s just out of their control."  -- Tucker Carlson*

-+ x@skylarromines -- Never correct anyone who’s wrong unless you’re being paid to do it.
+-- x\@skylarromines] * Never correct anyone who’s wrong unless you’re being paid to do it.
 Watch quality of life improve.

-- Não se pode fazer colecção de tudo.
++ Não se pode fazer colecção de tudo.
-- focus on what doesnt change
++ focus on what doesn’t change
-- never let the things you can’t do distract from the things you can.
++ never let the things you can’t do distract from the things you can.
-- we can define entropy as a measure of the disorder of the universe.
++ we can define entropy as a measure of the disorder of the universe.
 -->

 > *"You can lead a horse to water but you can’t make him drink."